-None of us grow up looking forward to the day that we can wear hearing aids, but with so many Americans now experiencing signs of hearing loss, hearing aids are a key component to caring for your hearing health and continuing to bring your difference to the world.
+None of us grow up looking forward to the day that we can wear prescription hearing aids, but with so many Americans now experiencing signs of hearing loss, prescription hearing aids are a key component to caring for your hearing health and continuing to bring your difference to the world.

 The good news is that the large, clunky devices that many remember their grandparents wearing are thankfully a thing of the past, with the latest hearing technology being incredibly small, discreet, and, in some cases, invisible.

 The new technology is incredibly powerful, has intelligence to focus on specific conversations in noisy environments, and even allows you to stream your cell phone, tablet, or television directly to your hearing aids.

 But in the same way that a racing car doesn’t win a race without a racing driver, having the right hearing care partner by your side is key to achieving long-term better hearing health.

 At Aim Hearing & Audiology, we have been caring for the hearing health of thousands of people for 21 years by delivering our unique approach to better hearing through our carefully devised patient journey.